Page Start

 (八味地黄丸)

-Itoh T, Tanaka N, Shibahara N, et al. Effect of Hachimi- jio- gan on adrenal corticosteroids.
-Wakan Iyakugaku Zasshi (Journal of Traditional Medicines) 1998; 15: 155-60.
+Itoh T, Tanaka N, Shibahara N, et al. Effect of hachimi- jio- gan on adrenal corticosteroids.
+Wakan Iyaku Gakkaishi (Journal of Medical and Pharmaceutical Society for WAKAN-YAKU) 1998; 15: 155-60.
 2) I

 Z01.8 Pharmacokinetics of (-) epicatechin 3-O-gallate, glycyrrhetic acid, and rhein in healthy subjects after unpito administration unpito